History of Aaron Gordon in Timeline

 February 22, 2014: Season-High Points Against Colorado

-On February 22, 2014, Aaron Gordon scored a season-high 23 points in a win against Colorado.
+On February 22, 2014, Aaron Gordon scored a season-high 23 points in a win against Colorado, with 21 points in the second half.

 March 2, 2014: Pac-12 Regular Season Title

-On March 2, 2014, Aaron Gordon led his team to a Pac-12 regular season title with a victory over Stanford, scoring 19 points and achieving a career-high 15 rebounds.
+On March 2, 2014, Aaron Gordon led his team to a Pac-12 regular season title after a 79–66 victory over Stanford, scoring 19 points and achieving a career-high 15 rebounds.

-On March 14, 2014, Aaron Gordon led his team to a semifinal victory against Colorado, scoring 9 points and grabbing 9 rebounds.
+On March 14, 2014, Aaron Gordon led his team to a 63-43 semifinal victory against Colorado during which Gordon scored 9 points and grabbed 9 rebounds.

-On April 15, 2014, Aaron Gordon declared for the NBA draft, forgoing his final three years of college eligibility.
+On April 15, 2014, Aaron Gordon declared for the NBA draft, forgoing his final three years of college eligibility after a record-breaking freshman year with 303 rebounds.

 On June 26, 2014, Aaron Gordon was selected with the fourth overall pick in the 2014 NBA draft by the Orlando Magic.